justDoji/newTraMBU/.github/ISSUE_TEMPLATE/story.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[Request] I would lik to"
+title: "[STORY] title"
-labels: enhancement
+labels: story
 assignees: ''

 ---